nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

   Badly formatted code should be rejected
 * __Is the code understandable?__
   Complex code can usually be refactored to be more simple.
-  Partial code should only be allowed into master (production) if protected by a feature flag
+  Partial features should only be allowed into main (production) if protected by a feature flag
 * __Is the code tested?__
   Untested code should not be merged
   Tests must be understandable.
 If you don't understand the test, you can't be sure they are effective Its fine to add review comments to test code
+* __Are there any bugs?__
   Its fine to write, commit and push new tests to illustrate a bug
-* __Are there any bugs?__
+* __Could it be done in a better way?__
   Talk to the Author
-  There is often a fine line between coding style and good practice - have a chat with the Author over more complex issues.
+  There is often a fine line between coding style and good practice.
+Have a chat with the Author over more complex issues.

 ## 5. Reviewer add (or un-resolve) comment

-For _any_ issues you find, add a descriptive comment in Gitlab.
-You will probably talk to the author about the contentious issues, but leave a comment regardless.
+Always add a descriptive comment in Gitlab for any issue found.

+The reviewer should talk to the author about the contentious issues, but leave a comment regardless.
 Code review comments in Gitlab act as an issue tracker: If you don't leave a comment there is a chance the issue will be forgotten.

 Optionally mark the MR as WIP to clarify that the MR won't be merged until discussions resolved.

 ### Guidelines for comments

 * __Clearly state the problem__
-  Add alternative implementation code if it helps illustrate a solution Direct the Author to any helpful resources, such as javadoc, reference docs or articles
+  Add alternative implementation code if it helps illustrate a solution.
+  Direct the Author to any helpful resources, such as javadoc, reference docs or articles.
 * __Communicate__
-  Although the Author will receive an email from Gitlab, it is helpful to notify the Author in person or via IM for a speedy response
+  Although the Author will receive an email from Gitlab, it is helpful to notify the Author in person or via Slack for a speedy response.

 ## 6. Author reviews comments